 How Hearing Works

 Hearing loss is not just an age-related disability; it is affecting people at younger and younger ages.
-A study for WorkSafe BC found that 25% of young people entering the workforce had the early warning signs of hearing loss, with a further 4.6% showing “abnormal” results on hearing tests (WorkSafe BC, 2005).
+A 2016 study by McMaster University showed that 28% of participants (between 11 – 17 years old) had the early warning signs of hearing loss, in the form of persistent tinnitus (Source).

 The Anatomy of the Ear